jboutaud/azure-docs/articles/openshift/support-lifecycle.md

 For new minor versions of Red Hat OpenShift Container Platform:
 * The Azure Red Hat OpenShift SRE team publishes an announcement with the planned date of a new version release, and respective old version deprecation, in the [Azure Red Hat OpenShift Release notes](https://github.com/Azure/OpenShift/releases) at least 30 days prior to removal.
 * The Azure Red Hat OpenShift SRE team publishes a service health notification available to all customers with Azure Red Hat OpenShift and portal access, and sends an email to the subscription administrators with the planned version removal dates.
 * Customers have 30 days from version removal to upgrade to a supported minor version release to continue receiving support.
+Bug fixes or CVEs encountered during this period will require an upgrade to a currently supported version.

 For new patch versions of Red Hat OpenShift Container Platform:
 * Because of the urgent nature of patch versions, these can be introduced into the service by Azure Red Hat OpenShift SRE team as they become available.